Congratulations, you’ve made it! You’ve finished that final sentence of your Medical School Personal Statement!

 Before you start to celebrate freedom from the keyboard, however, make sure you take a look at this checklist for your medical school personal statement before submission (The first point is especially great!).

 This is my personal favourite point in the checklist.
 If you have just finished writing your statement then, before your final review, you need to take a break.
 Have a cup of tea, get some fresh air, go out and do something fun!
 When you come back, you will be able to look at your work with fresh-eyes and review it much more effectively.

 2) Is it interesting?

 Let’s imagine the future.
 Many years from now, after a very successful medical school application, you find yourself on the admissions team for the university of your dreams.
-It’s October, the leaves are falling off the trees, Starbucks are serving pumpkin spiced lattes and you have tens of personal statements in front of you to read.
+It’s October, the leaves are falling off the trees, Starbucks is serving pumpkin spiced lattes and you have tens of personal statements in front of you to read.

 Now read your introduction again.
-Is it interesting and attention grabbing?
+Is it interesting and attention-grabbing?
 Will it stand out from all the others in the pile?
 Or are you more interested in whether or not Starbucks will still serve pumpkin spiced lattes in 20 years?

 If you’re not convinced by the literary brilliance of your introduction, you can make it more interesting by adding something personal.
 This is a great opportunity to give a personal reason for why you want to study medicine or perhaps something you saw on work experience that inspired you.

-3) Is there a beginning, middle and end?
+3) Is there a beginning, middle, and end?

 Structure is key!
 Now that you’ve got an excellent beginning, check you also a have a middle and a clear end.